Maryland Divorce Laws & FAQ

 Does Maryland require separation before divorce?

-Unless you're filing for divorce based on an 18-month separation (as discussed above), you don't need to be separated before you may file for or finalize a divorce in Maryland.
+Unless you're filing for divorce based on separation (as discussed above), you don't need to be separated before you may file for or finalize a divorce in Maryland.
+Even then, you can be separated and still live under the same roof if you've pursued separate lives for six months.

 Still, many couples do separate at some point once they've decided to end their marriage.
 If that's something you're thinking about, you should look into whether moving out of the family home—either before or during divorce—is in your best interest.